-We request that you disclose the above documents and materials as they become available, without waiting until all the documents have been compiled.
+We request that you disclose these documents and materials as they become available to you, without waiting until all the documents have been assembled.
 If documents are denied in whole or in part, please specify which exemption(s) is (are) claimed for each passage or whole document denied.
 Give the number of pages in each document and the total number of pages pertaining to this request and the dates of documents withheld.
 We request that excised material be "blacked out" rather than "whited out" or cut out and that the remaining non-exempt portions of documents be released as provided under the Freedom of Information Act.
-Please send a memo (with a copy or copies to me) to the appropriate unit(s) in your office to assure that no records related to this request are destroyed.